-Optometrists are primary care providers for the examination, diagnosis, and treatment of the eyes and surrounding structures.
+Optometrists are primary care providers for examining, diagnosing, and treating the eyes and surrounding structures.
 They are also involved in pre and post-surgical care; their involvement in surgical care depends upon state regulations and practice culture.
-In addition to assessing and treating common vision problems, they can also be the first to diagnose diabetes or heart disease in patients who do not regularly see other health professionals.
+In addition to assessing and treating typical vision problems, they can be the first to diagnose diabetes or heart disease in patients who do not regularly see other health professionals.

 The Doctor of Optometry program is four years after undergrad.
 There are 23 O.D. programs in the US.